 A mild sprain is one in which the ligament is stretched, but not torn.
 The athlete may experience tenderness over the injured ligament, mild swelling, and some discomfort when the hand is moved through flexion and extension or moved side to side.

-A second degree sprain is considerably worse than a first degree sprain.
-The primary difference is that a second degree sprain includes a partial tear of the injured ligament(s) along with notable instability when the ligament is tested.
+Is considerably worse than a first-degree sprain.
+The primary difference is that a second-degree sprain includes a partial tear of the injured ligament(s) along with notable instability when the ligament is tested.
 A partial tear may result in increased laxity of the joint possibly making the joint unstable.

 The athlete may complain of pain, “clicking”, and a feeling that something is giving away with a partial ligament tear.
 This type of injury may result in dynamic instability (instability of the bones when the wrist/hand is in motion).